 - Pension Credit

-Only sanctionable benefits benefits can be reduced or stopped.
-Some benefits are not sanctioned but instead referred to as disqualifying benefits.
+Only sanctionable benefits can be reduced or stopped.
+Some benefits are not sanctioned but instead called disqualifying benefits.

 These include but are not limited to:

 - Retirement Pension

 - Attendance Allowance